ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

     now allow you to specify a list of required plugins for [Shell Recorder](https://master.libelektra.org/tests/shell/shell_recorder) and
    Markdown Shell Recorder tests.
+- All current versions of Clang-Format (6.0+) and the outdated Clang-Format 5 will now produce exactly the same output for the whole codebase.

 ## Fixes